sqadeer/codeChallenge/README.md

 Coding_challenge.py contains a function called getLowTempSprd_Day that consumes a weather data file as input (such as w_data (5).dat).
 It returns the day with the smallest temperature spread.
 Coding_challenge.py also contains another function named getMinGoalDif_Team that consumes a soccer team data file as input (such as soccer.dat) and returns the team with the smallest difference in 'for' and 'against' goals.

-In order to run this file you will need to install NumPy using:
+In order to run this file you will need to install NumPy (a Python library) using:

 pip install numpy